omarkhatibco/tailwind-css-variables/README.md

 }
 ```

-this will output this css file
+this will output this CSS file

 ```css
 .btn-transparent {